This work is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License

 creatbatch(batchsize)

-and a one-hot vector representing the next token in the song.
+and a one-hot matrix representing the next tokens in the song.

 This is done `batchsize` times and the function returns the

-transformed output as `X` with dimension 768 by `batchsize`,
+transformed output as `X` with dimension 768 by `batchsize`*`maxlen`,

-and one hot matrix `y` with dimension number `outdim` by `batchsize`
+and one hot matrix `y` with dimension number `outdim` by `batchsize`*`maxlen`

 """